JasperArneberg/ECE382_Lab6/README.md

 ##Conclusion
 In conclusion, this laboratory exercise demonstrated one of the many applications of microcontrollers.
+Pulse width modulation is fairly simple, but it is vitally important when dealing with electromechanical actuators such DC motors.
+It relies on precise timing, which is why it is necessary to know how timers function.
+This laboratory exercise has set a good baseline for skills and functionality that will be used in Lab 7 and Lab 8.

 ##Documentation
 I used http://www.tablesgenerator.com/markdown_tables to generate markdown tables efficiently.
-C2C Evan Richter explained to me Dr. Coulston's strategy for driving the motors, only using two PWM signals total.
+C2C Evan Richter explained to me Dr. Coulston's strategy for driving the motors, only using a total of two PWM signals.